solaimanope/Megatron747/README.md

 bot0 -> plays randomly

-bot11 -> tries to maximize the number of atoms in exactly one move
+bot11 -> tries to maximize the score1() in exactly one move

-bot14 -> tries to maximize the number of atoms in exactly one move
+bot14 -> tries to maximize the scoreX() in exactly one move

 bot21 -> 3 steps deeper with bot11